 #2.
 Paul apparently had others writing for him at times, signing the end of the letter with his own hand to show he had dictated it (1 Cor 16:21)(2 Th 3:17)(Col 4:18), and when he did write, he used large letters (Gal 6:11).

 #3.
 (Acts 23:1-5) The High Priest had Paul slapped while he was speaking, and Paul condemned him for ordering it.
 When Paul was told that he had spoken out against the High Priest, he apologized saying he didn’t know it was the High Priest.
 The High Priest dressed in distinctive clothing that was easily recognizable.

 #5.
-History tells us that the region of Laodicea was known for advancements in medicine, and one of the things it was most famous for was creating collyrium (an eye salve lotion which was applied to the eyes).
+History tells us that the region of Laodicea was known for advancements in medicine, and one of the things it was most famous for was an eye salve lotion called “collyrium,” which was made there.
 It is interesting to note that Paul made a circular trip to go through Laodicea.
 It is also fascinating to see that in (Rev 3:18), when the Lord is speaking to the church of Laodicea, He says, “I counsel thee to buy of me gold tried in the fire, that thou mayest be rich; and white raiment, that thou mayest be clothed, and that the shame of thy nakedness do not appear; AND ANOINT THINE EYES WITH EYESALVE, THAT THOU MAYEST SEE). (caps emphasis mine)

 While these things seem to show that Paul’s “thorn” was indeed an affliction of the eyes, others suggest it could have been malaria, epilepsy, or migraines.

 Whatever it was, the verses which follow (2 Cor 12:7) also bolster the theory that the “thorn” was a “physical disability.”